MorganStenberg/League-hub/README.md

 - Time based seasons for a league
 - Deleting and archiving a league
 - Comment on a league or match
+- League managment - when creating a league, being able to choose what ruleset should apply.
+With differing points for win, draw etc.

 ## **Testing**